Days of Rage: October 11

 On October 11, the Weathermen attempted to regroup and reignite the direct action.
 About 300 protesters marched swiftly through The Loop, Chicago's main business district, watched over by a double-line of heavily armed police.
 Led by Jacobs and other Weathermen members, the protesters suddenly broke through the police lines and rampaged through the Loop, smashing windows of cars and stores.
 However, the police were ready, and quickly sealed off the rioters.
-Within 15 minutes, more than half the crowd had been arrested—one of the first, again, being Jacobs.Mestrovic, "For Eastern Europe: PR or Policy?", Commonweal, October 1969.
+Within 15 minutes, more than half the crowd had been arrested—one of the first, again, being Jacobs.

 Richard Elrod, a city attorney, was paralyzed after Weatherman member Brian Flanagan stomped his construction boot repeatedly on Elrod's neck.
 Elrod accused Flanagan of attacking him, while Flanagan maintained that Elrod simply hit a concrete wall.
 Flanagan was charged with attempted murder and other crimes but was acquitted on all counts.
 The Weathermen later produced a song mocking Elrod, a parody of Bob Dylan's "Lay Lady Lay", including the lines "Lay, Elrod, lay / Lay in the street for a while / Stay, Elrod, stay / Stay in your bed for a while."
-Elrod, despite his injuries, went on to serve as Sherriff of Cook County until 1986 and then served as a judge for the Circuit Court of Cook County until his death in 2014.